Preparing to go on tour is an exciting time, the world awaits you!

 Please take a moment and read through it all and get in touch with your Group Leader if you have questions.

 You as a traveler are fully responsible to make sure that your travel documents are in order and fit for travelling.
 You need to double check that your passport is valid for your destination.
 Normally a minimum of six months after your travel period is needed before the expiration date in your passport.
 Should you need to renew your passport, do so in time and start the process at least 4-6 months prior to departure.
 If your passport expires shortly after (4-6 months) your travel dates, you should double check and verify with authorities, but we recommend you to renew it.

 For visas you should inform yourself what visa requirements that your destination country requires.
 Normally US citizens do not require any visa for European destinations, but YOU are responsible for double checking the facts.
 Should you need any assistance or advice we will help you, but the person traveling (or caretaker for minors) are responsible for making sure you have the necessary paperwork.

-Starting in May 2023 (with a grace period of 180 days, i.e. November 2023), you need to apply for a ETIAS (including US citizens).
+Starting in 2025 (with a grace period of 180 days, once it is implemented), you need to apply for a ETIAS (including US citizens).
 The ETIAS is a newly introduced traveler screening to faster provide entry to the Schengen Area.

 Please check your ETIAS requirement: https://etias.com/etias-application

 The ETIAS fee charged on applications for travelers between the ages of 18 and 70 is $8.
 There is no ETIAS fee for travelers under the age of 18, or over the age of 70.
 Every traveler, regardless of their age, will require an approved ETIAS prior to their arrival to the Schengen area.